 Under a Memorandum of Understanding (MOU) between the University of Iowa IRB-03 and the Iowa City Veterans’ Affairs Healthcare System (VAHCS), the University of Iowa provides IRB review for human subjects research conducted at the VAHCS.
 The agreement specifies that IRB-03 operates under the conditions of the University of Iowa Federalwide Assurance and obligates IRB-03 to operate under any additional VAHCS-specific regulations or policies.
-A copy of this document is available upon request from the Human Subjects Office.
-Projects reviewed on behalf of the VAHCS receive the equivalent IRB review as those conducted at the University of Iowa.2.H.i VA Research & Development (VA R&D)
+The VAHCS has its own Human Research Protection Program(HRPP) administered by the VA Research Office.
+A copy of the MOU is available upon request.
+Projects reviewed on behalf of the VAHCS receive the equivalent IRB review as those conducted at the University of Iowa.
+A VAHCS specific Investigator’s Guide is in place to address all VA specific policies and procedures.

+2.H.i VA Research & Development (VA R&D)

 Research under the direction of the VAHCS, or research that involves VAHCS patients requires review and approval by IRB-03 and the VAHCS Research and Development Committee (R&D Committee).
 Completion of the University of Iowa IRB-03 review and associated IRB findings and actions is documented on a VA form 10-1223, an IRB approval letter, and IRB minutes for full board studies.
-This documentation is sent to the VAHCS research office and VA Principal Investigator.
+This documentation is sent to the VAHCS Research Office and VA Principal Investigator.

 The VAHCS R&D Committee does not share its deliberations with IRB-03 unless there are specific subject protection issues raised by the committee.
 Should such issues arise, the R&D Committee notifies the IRB in writing following its deliberations.
 If the IRB agrees that the issue(s) are related to subject protection, the IRB will require the Principal Investigator to revise the application to address the identified issue(s).
 The Principal Investigator notifies the R&D Committee when any study, including those involving investigational drugs, has been terminated.
 Once IRB-03 and the VAHCS R&D Committee have reviewed and approved the new research project, the Human Subjects Office releases the project to the Principal Investigator.